php-core/exchange-sdk/README.md

 ## Fallback Mechanism

-The SDK implements a robust fallback mechanism in the following order:
+The SDK implements a robust fallback mechanism:

-1. Try preferred endpoint with minified JSON
+1. Try preferred endpoint
-2. Try preferred endpoint with regular JSON
+2. If preferred endpoint fails, try fallback endpoint
-3. Try fallback endpoint with minified JSON
-4. Try fallback endpoint with regular JSON

-This ensures maximum availability and reliability of the service.
+3. Results are cached for subsequent requests
+4. Cache duration is configurable

 ## Testing